 THE STANDING SENATE COMMITTEE ON LEGAL AND CONSTITUTIONAL AFFAIRS

-The Standing Senate Committee on Legal and Constitutional Affairs, to which was referred Bill C-310, An Act to amend the Criminal Code (trafficking in persons), met this day at 4:15 p.m. to give consideration to the bill.
+The Standing Senate Committee on Legal and Constitutional Affairs, to which were referred Bill C-26, An Act to amend the Criminal Code (citizen’s arrest and the defences of property and persons); and Bill C-310, An Act to amend the Criminal Code (trafficking in persons), met this day at 10:30 a.m. to give consideration to the bills.

 Senator Bob Runciman (Chair) in the chair.